Software-Magicians/nextjs-electron/README.md

-# Next.js PWA & Electron Boilerplate
+# Next.js & Electron Boilerplate

 This repository provides a boilerplate project for building desktop applications using Next.js and Electron.
 This setup combines the power of React with the versatility of Electron, allowing you to create high-performance, cross-platform desktop apps with ease.